-If you launch an app from Launchpad or from the Applications folder in OS X, and that app isn’t already located in your dock, the app will disappear from the dock upon closing it.
-That’s the desirable result for apps that you run occasionally, but for apps that you launch and run all of the time, it may be best to keep that app as a permanent fixture in the dock.
+If you launch an app from Launchpad or from the Applications folder in macOS, and that app isn’t already located in your Dock, the app will disappear from the Dock upon closing it.
+That’s the desirable result for apps that you run occasionally, but for apps that you launch and run all of the time, it may be best to keep that app as a permanent fixture in the Dock.

 How to keep apps in the Dock on your Mac